 - To demonstrate skills in A) Engagement; B) Assessment; C) Intervention; and D) Evaluation.

 The substantive, conceptual knowledge that is learned in each social work course is assessed by the instructor through multiple methods such as class interaction and participation, student presentations, achievement on written or oral examinations and writing assignments such as reflection papers and formal term papers.

-Ultimately, however, each student who graduates must demonstrate attainment of the ten core competencies that they have learned across the curriculum.
-It is this overall assessment that is reported to the CSWE regarding every graduate’s attainment of the ten core competencies.
+Ultimately, however, each student who graduates must demonstrate attainment of the ten competencies learned across the curriculum.
+It is this overall assessment that is reported to the CSWE regarding every graduate’s attainment of the ten competencies.

-The Social Work Program gathers and analyzes data in order to assess student attainment of the competencies.
-These data are gathered in three ways.
+The BSW Program gathers and analyzes data in order to assess student attainment of the competencies.